martinrist/reactive-with-rxjs-bacon/content.md

 ---

-# Schedulers (RxJS only)
+# Testing & Schedulers (RxJS)

 - Testing asynchronous behaviour is hard
     - Unpredictable race conditions
     - Accurately testing time-based functions _in real time_ is slow
-    - e.g. test that error is called after waiting 10s for a response
+    - e.g. test that an error is called after waiting 10s for a response

 --